You Drive: Production notes

 External shots (involving the car) of Pope's home and the park were filmed in a neighborhood in Culver City, California.
 The house that served as Pope's home still stands at 4183 Keystone Avenue (the address appears on an exterior shot in the episode) and the nearby park where the accident took place is the Dr. Paul Carlson Memorial Park.
 It is located a few blocks from the Sony Pictures (formerly MGM) lot.
 The scenes where Pope is chased by his car were filmed on Jasmine Avenue.
 The home at 4262 (as shown in the episode) has since been replaced.
 However, the adjoining yard that he runs through (and house) are still there and readily identifiable.

-Edward Andrews refused to appear in the scene where Oliver Pope is almost run over by his car.
-His stand-in was actually "pinned" underneath the front tire.

-When Mrs. Pope calls the tow truck operator from a phone booth, she says her car is at the intersection of 3rd and Park.
-When Mr. Pope hears the late news report from his car radio, the newscaster says the accident took place at 3rd and Elm.
+Other homes seen in this episode are: 4182 Le Bourget Drive opposite Carlson Park, 4183 Jasmine Avenue and 10339 Braddock Drive.

+There is also a scene where the car is driving down a tree lined street and various industrial looking buildings appear in the background.
+The street is Mentone Avenue and the buildings in the background are on the main lot of MGM studios.
+The largest building is the MGM Scenic background department building.